-Using a novel approach to biomarker discovery that used the same subject as his/her own control to identify elevated proteins in the pulmonary venous effluent draining the tumor vascular bed compared to matched systemic arterial blood, we have identified Connective Tissue-Activating Peptide III (CTAP III) as a novel blood-based biomarker to detect pre-clinical lung cancer up to 29 months before clinical diagnosis.
-Furthermore, CTAP III was found to decrease in patients who are cured by surgery but remains elevated in those who later developed recurrent disease.
+We used a novel approach to biomarker discovery that used the same subject as his/her own control to identify elevated proteins in the pulmonary venous effluent draining the tumour vascular bed compared to matched systemic arterial blood.